 - 1 tablespoon baking powder

 - ½ teaspoon baking soda

 - 3 tablespoon milk or half and half

 - 1 tablespoon fresh lemon juice

 Preheat the oven to 400 degrees.
 Line a sheet pan with parchment paper (you'll need 2 sheet pans for smaller scones).
 Set an oven rack on the middle level of the oven.
-Measure 1 cup heavy cream and place in the freezer while proceeding with recipe.
-(You want the cream to be in the freezer about 10 minutes.)
+Measure 1 cup heavy cream and place in the freezer while proceeding with the recipe.
+(You want the cream to be in the freezer 10-15 minutes.)

 Place butter in a microwave safe bowl, cover with a paper towel and heat on high for 1 minute.
 If not completely melted, return to microwave for 10 second intervals till melted.
 Set aside to cool a bit while prepping other ingredients.